 - Task completion

-Click the tag’s name to view a full list of tasks associated to that tag.
+Click the tag's name to view a full list of tasks associated with that tag.

 Tab+Tto focus on the tag field.